ohheydom/interview-anki/README.md

 ### Todo

-[] Change challenge url to contain slug, not id
+- [ ] Change challenge url to contain slug, not id
-[] Create all model associations
+- [ ] Create all model associations
   * UserChallenge has many Attempts
-  * Attempt belongs to UserChallenges, contains code field, user\_challenge\_id [] Fix model dependencies
+  * Attempt belongs to UserChallenges, contains code field, user\_challenge\_id
+- [ ] Fix model dependencies
-  * Deleting a challenge deletes appropriate Attempts and UserChallenges
+  * Deleting a Challenge deletes appropriate Attempts and UserChallenges
   * Deleting a UserChallenge deletes Attempts
-[] Challenge Index
+- [ ] Challenge Index
   * Display all challenges, dimming ones that are already added to your challenge list
   * Enable adding Challenge to User's Deck
-[] Challenge Show
+- [ ] Challenge Show
   * Links to past attempts